kevinfoley/SWATEliteForce/ALLCHANGES.md

   * Custom player skins can now override the first person hands texture.

 ## GUI ##
+  * The user interface has been optimized for widescreen resolutions and has received touch-ups throughout.
   * Training mission returns!
 New Features menu from the Expansion is gone.
   * "Disable Initial Dispatch" option in Audio Settings lets you skip the initial dispatches.
   * "Mouse Smoothing" checkbox in Control Settings enables (default) or disables mouse smoothing.